jamesonwilliams/simple-datastore/README.md

    cancel mutation, and it would also tear down a subscription.
 7. _CLEAR LOG_: This doesn't do anything to the DataStore.
 This just clears the log in the app window.

+## Landscape Mode

+The left side shows client-side state, the right side shows AppSync side state.
+As of this time, the right side doesn't include _delete, _lastChangedAt, _version, so it is of limited utility.

 ## Advanced Usage